11 Things to Do in Berlin in November

 2. Visit the Stasi Museum

-During the Cold War, the lives of Berlin's citizens were monitored by the Stasi, the dreaded secret police.
-It was assisted by thousands of civilian informers and its impact on everyday life was very strong.
-This terrible repressive apparatus functioned until January 15, 1990, when demonstrators climbed the walls, entered the building and destroyed the offices of this entity that for many years had created anger and division.
+During the Cold War, the lives of Berlin's citizens were monitored by the Stasi, the feared secret police.
+They had the help of thousands of civilian informants and had a huge impact on everyday life.
+This terrible repressive apparatus operated until January 15, 1990, when protesters climbed the walls, entered the building, and destroyed the offices of this entity that had created anger and division for many years.

-Berlin in winter starts to get a bit chilly - in November the average temperature ranges between 7º and 9º - and an indoor visit is always a good idea.
+Berlin in winter starts to get a little cold—in November, the average temperature ranges between 7º and 9º—and an indoor visit is always a good idea.

-• You can also take the opportunity to visit other museums such as the GDR Museum Berlin, the Neues Museum Berlin or the Pergamon Museum.
-All of them are a good way to get to know the culture of Berlin while sheltering from the cold of this time of the year.
+• You can also take the opportunity to visit other museums such as the GDR Museum in Berlin, the Neues Museum in Berlin, or the Pergamon Museum.
+All of them are a great way to learn about Berlin's culture while sheltering from the cold weather at this time of year.

 Book tickets for the best museums in Berlin